NiviShukla/LeetCode/README.md

 ## Usage
 You can use this repository in the following ways:

-1. **Explore the Questions**: Browse through the folders corresponding to the difficulty levels (Easy, Medium, Hard) to find a list of LeetCode questions.
-Each question is placed in a separate folder, named after the problem's title or number.
+1. **Explore the Questions**: Browse through the folders to find a list of LeetCode questions.
+Each question is placed in a separate folder, named after the problem's title with the question number.
 The folders contain the problem statement and a solution template to get you started.

 2. **Solve the Problems**: Attempt to solve the problems on your own before referring to the solutions.
 The problem statements provide the necessary context and constraints, while the solution templates offer a starting point for writing your code.